kosonkh7/AI-Upscaling/README.md

 ## 🚀 Usage

-To run the service, you need to start the backend and frontend servers separately in **two different terminals**.
+To run the service, you need to start the backend servers.

+Or, you can use with **Docker Image.**

-### Terminal 1: Run the Backend (API Server)
+### Run with Backend API Server

 Navigate to the project root and run the FastAPI application.
 ```bash